Pope Francis

 Concerning global governance, Francis was a critic of trickle-down economics, consumerism, and overdevelopment; he made action on climate change a leading focus of his papacy.
 He viewed capital punishment as inadmissible in all cases, and committed the Catholic Church to its worldwide abolition.
 Francis criticized the rise of right-wing populism and anti-immigration politics, calling the protection of migrants a "duty of civilization", and called for the decriminalization of homosexuality.
-In international diplomacy, he also helped to restore diplomatic relations between Cuba and the United States, negotiated a deal with the People's Republic of China to define Communist Party influence in appointing Chinese bishops, and encouraged peace between Israel and Palestinians, signing the Vatican's first treaty with the State of Palestine, as well from 2023, condemning Israel's military operations in Gaza; calling for investigations of war crimes.
-In 2022 he apologized for the Church's role in the cultural genocide of Canadian Indigenous peoples in residential schools.
-Francis made his last public appearance on Easter Sunday before dying on 21 April 2025, Easter Monday.
-The 2025 conclave elected Leo XIV as Francis's successor on 8 May.
-Leo XIV became the second pope from the Americas, after Francis.
+In international diplomacy, he also helped to restore diplomatic relations between Cuba and the United States, negotiated a deal with China to define Communist Party influence in appointing Chinese bishops, and encouraged peace between Israel and Palestinians, signing the Vatican's first treaty with Palestine and condemning Israel's military operations in Gaza, as well as calling for investigations of war crimes.
+In 2022, he apologized for the Church's role in the Canadian Indian residential school system.
+Following a period of declining health and multiple scares, Francis made his last public appearance on Easter Sunday before dying on 21 April 2025, Easter Monday.
+The 2025 conclave elected Leo XIV as Francis's successor on 8 May, becoming the second pope from the Americas, after Francis.